| Personally, I believe that if you can afford it lead

 If you are casting the bolts into the concrete keel the lower ends want to be wired to the reinforcing or passed through a longitudinal bar.

-If you intend to pass the bolts through holes then lengths of doweling of the hole diameter can be cast into the keel.
+If you intend to pass the bolts through holes then lengths of doweling of the hole diameter can be cast into the throat.

-It will then be a simple job to drill out the wood once the keel is properly set.
+It will then be a simple job to drill out the wood once the throat is properly set.

 But before fitting it to your boat it needs to be waterproofed.